bup/bup/Documentation/bup-split.md

     commit or series of blobs, but each blob comes from only one of the files; the end of one of the input files always ends a blob.

-\--noop
-:   read the data and split it into blocks based on the "bupsplit"
-    rolling checksum algorithm, but don't do anything with the blocks.
-This is mostly useful for benchmarking.

-\--copy
-:   like `--noop`, but also write the data to stdout.
-This
-    can be useful for benchmarking the speed of read+bupsplit+write for large amounts of data.

 \--bench
 :   print benchmark timings to stderr.